Chapter Two

 “Those need phone plans!
 How do you have a phone plan?”

-Fable cringed.
-“A-Anika's parents are letting me use theirs,” she whispered.
-She clutched her phone tightly to her.
+“A-Anika's parents are letting me use theirs.”
+Fable clutched her phone tightly to her.
 “I’m being really careful!
 I deactivated all the location tracking, and I’m not on any social media apps—I’m only in contact with Anika!”

 “And what if she is working for Them?” her father snapped.